zirkelc/nodes-2023/README.md

 mvn clean package
 ```

 This will create a JAR file `example-1.0.0-SNAPSHOT.jar` in the `target` folder.
-The JAR file can be uploaded to your remote server and installed as a plugin.
+This JAR file can be uploaded to your remote server and installed as a plugin.

 ### Deploy
 There are a few steps required to deploy the plugin to your remote server.
-The following steps assume that you have SSH access to your remote server.
+The following steps assume that you have SSH access to your remote server running the Neo4j database.

 Upload the JAR file to your remote server with the `scp` command.